alburezg/alburezg.github.io/_posts/2018-06-01-Gender-in-References.md

 ---
 layout: post
-title: Is my bibliography gender-blind?
+title: Is my bibliography gendered?
-subtitle: Should it be?
 category: Research
 ---

 I like to think that I am a surname-type-of-person - when I cite a paper I never look at the author's name.
 As a result, my bibliography is gender-blind.
 Right?
-To be honest, I never gave this much though.
+Alhough, to be honest I never gave this much though.
 It was until a couple of days ago I come acros the [#CiteWomen](https://twitter.com/hashtag/citewomen) hashtag on Twitter (there is also a [#CiteBlackWomen](https://twitter.com/hashtag/citeblackwomen) hashtag) that I began to wonder: whom *do* I cite in my own research?
 Are my bibliographies gendered?